-Whether you’re preparing for your annular tear surgery at Laser Spine Institute or you have already started recovering from your operation, you should be aware of the limitations that you need to adhere to after your minimally invasive procedure.
+Whether you’re preparing for your annular tear surgery or you have already started recovering from your operation, you should be aware of the limitations you need to adhere to after undergoing a procedure.
 These guidelines are designed to stop patients from injuring themselves during the recovery period and to give the body enough time to recuperate after surgery.

-When should you go back to work?
+When should you expect to return to work?

 Getting back to work is a major concern for many patients who have undergone annular tear surgery, and the time it takes to return depends on a number of factors.
 First, you should consider the type of job that you have.
 For example, patients with a desk job may be able to return sooner than people with more physically demanding jobs.
 Of course, the time frame for returning to work will also vary on a patient-to-patient basis, depending on how your body is recuperating and what your doctor advises.

 Patients who have undergone minimally invasive spine surgery at Laser Spine Institute and have any questions or concerns can call the SPINE LINE at any time.
 If you have an annular tear and are considering your surgical options, contact the dedicated team at Laser Spine Institute to learn more about the benefits of our minimally invasive spine surgery.